 If you really want to learn how to compose music in this genre/style, I have a complete video course on it with practical guidelines, live examples, demonstrations, tips and tricks etc. Learn here: How to Compose Epic Cinematic Music

 But this article will focus on the signature sounds, and overall sound palette for epic cinematic music.
 Let’s dive in! =)

 Live Example of Epic Music: The Chaos of War

-An Epic Battle Music Composition.
+You will get a complete breakdown behind the scenes of this epic music composition in my “How to Compose Epic Music” course.
+The style of this track is what I call: Epic Battle Music.
 The sound palette has a heavy focus on big percussion and epic choirs, with a lot of drive coming from many tracks of ostinatos, staccato chords and stabs etc.